awsdocs/aws-opsworks-user-guide/doc_source/workingstacks-vpc.md

 ## Create a VPC for an AWS OpsWorks Stacks Stack<a name="workingstacks-vpc-create-vps"></a>

 This section shows how to create a VPC for an AWS OpsWorks Stacks stack by using an example [AWS CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template\.
-You can download the template from [http://cloudformation\-templates\-us\-east\-1\.s3\.amazonaws\.com/OpsWorksinVPC\.template](http://cloudformation-templates-us-east-1.s3.amazonaws.com/OpsWorksinVPC.template)\.
+You can download the template in the [OpsWorksVPCtemplates\.zip file](samples/OpsWorksVPCtemplates.zip)\.
 For more information on how to manually create a VPC like the one discussed in this topic, see [Scenario 2: VPC with Public and Private Subnets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html)\.
 For details on how to configure routing tables, security groups, and so on, see the example template\.

 **Note**
 By default, AWS OpsWorks Stacks displays subnet names by concatenating their CIDR range and Availability Zone, such as `10.0.0.1/24 - us-east-1b`\.
 To make the names more readable, create a tag for each subnet with **Key** set to **Name** and **Value** set to the subnet name\.
 AWS OpsWorks Stacks then appends the subnet name to the default name\.
 For example, the private subnet in the following example has a tag with **Name** set to **Private**, which OpsWorks displays as `10.0.0.1/24 us-east - 1b - Private`\.